SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/okta-source.md

 An Okta Source goes through the following states when created:

 1. **Pending**.
-Once the Source is submitted it is validated, stored, and placed in a **Pending** state.
+Once the Source is submitted, it is validated, stored, and placed in a **Pending** state.
 1. **Started**.
 A collection task is created on the Hosted Collector.
 1. **Initialized**.
 The task configuration is complete in Sumo Logic.
 1. **Authenticated**.
 The Source successfully authenticated with Okta.
 1. **Collecting**.
 The Source is actively collecting data from Okta.

-If the Source has any issues during any one of these states it is placed in an **Error** state.
+If the Source has any issues during any one of these states, it is placed in an **Error** state.

-When you delete the Source it is placed in a **Stopping** state, when it has successfully stopped it is deleted from your Hosted Collector.
+When you delete the Source, it is placed in a **Stopping** state.
+When it has successfully stopped, it is deleted from your Hosted Collector.

 On the Collection page, the Health and Status for Sources is displayed.
 Use Health Events to investigate issues with collection.
 You can click the text in the Health column, such as **Error**, to open the issue in Health Events to investigate.